 Do it a few times until you feel comfortable again.

 I know it sounds too easy to be true, but it works.

-It fills the body with oxygen and it forces the brain to focus on breathing and not on producing negative thoughts.
+It fills the body with oxygen and forces the brain to focus on breathing rather than producing negative thoughts.

-This trick helps you prevent a panic attack or calming down faster if you are experiencing one.
+This trick helps you prevent a panic attack or calm down faster if you are experiencing one.

 Practice holding your breath even if you aren’t nervous.
 The reason is that it will be easy for you to apply when you really need it.